NoahCote10/text-editor-pwa/README.md

 ## Description <a name="description"></a>
 This project was to turn an existing application into a PWA.
 This involved adding webpack plugins, creating a service worker, and bundling the app into a folder for installation onto the user's computer.
 I also had to create GET and PUT requests to update the saved information.
 ## Installation <a name="installation"></a>
-To install got to [heroku link].
+To install go to [this link](https://shielded-refuge-41265.herokuapp.com/).
 From there you can access the web version of this app.
 You can also press the install button in the top left corner or the install button ![install-button][installButton] to the right of the url bar.
 ## License <a name="license"></a>
 [For more information about this license click here.](https://choosealicense.com/licenses/mit/)
 ## Usage <a name="usage"></a>